soulverteam/SoulverCore/README.md

 ## See Also

+__Natural language date parsing from strings__

+SoulverCore includes a powerful natural language date parsing engine that is much more versatile than Foundation's `DataDetector`.

+See [NaturalLanguageDateParsing](https://github.com/soulverteam/NaturalLanguageDateParsing) to learn about how SoulverCore can help you parse natural language dates out of strings, and can be used to add a natural language date input field to your scheduling or calendar app (similar to features found in [Things](https://culturedcode.com/things/support/articles/9780167/) and [Fantastical](https://flexibits.com/fantastical-ios/help/adding)).

 __Data extraction from strings__

 See [SoulverStringParsing](https://github.com/soulverteam/SoulverStringParsing) to learn about how SoulverCore can help you parse data out from strings in a type-safe way.
 It uses a natural and memorable syntax that's much more user friendly than regex for many tasks.